 Why You Need the Pay Per Diem Program

-Thanks to the Tax Cut and Jobs Act, your ability to deduct per diem on your federal income tax return was eliminated.
+Thanks to the Tax Cut and Jobs Act, company drivers can no longer claim per diem on Federal income tax returns.
 So you can no longer deduct the daily meals allowance of $66, like you could in the past.
 Our Per Diem Program was designed to give this lost benefit back to you and could also qualify you for additional tax credits when you file your tax return.

 How You Can Pay Less in TaxesHow does the Per Diem Program work?
 It allows you to retain the benefit of per diem on a weekly basis, with no risk to you.

 Simply register for the PAM Portal at www.pamtools.com to take advantage of this Program, or click the red button below.
 The bottom line… This program will help you pay less in taxes, because you deserve to keep more money in your pocket.RECLAIM YOUR PER DIEM DEDUCTION

 Not a current PAM driver?
 Call us at (888) 979-7013, and one of our recruiters will explain how the program works.

 Q: What is per diem and how does it affect me?